-

 Late Fame (NYRB Classics) – Arthur Schnitzler (Author), Alexander Starritt (Translator)

-(Reviewed by JD Jung) “Around him was an atmosphere of hope, youth, self-confidence, and he breathed it in deeply. …some of the words they were using began to sound familiar to him…words he had thought of from time to time … Continue reading
+(Reviewed by JD Jung) “Around him was an atmosphere of hope, youth, self-confidence, and he breathed it in deeply. …some of the words they were using began to sound familiar to him…words he had thought of from time to … Continue reading

-Tagged Austria, classics, fame, poetry, Vienna
+Tagged Austria, classics, fame, poetry, short books, Vienna

 Comments Off on Late Fame (NYRB Classics) – Arthur Schnitzler (Author), Alexander Starritt (Translator)